alanng10/class-lang/Docue/Article/Sande/a.md

 followed by Argue of class Argue, followed by limit brace round close token.
 Maide with maide name Maide in class Class is called.
 Argue is passed into the maide being called.
+The operate results ref value that the maide returns.

 GlobVarOperate is operate that results glob var hold ref value.
 The operate has syntax that starts with "glob" index word, followed by Class of class ClassName,